Crim/pardot-java-client/README.md

 **Note** Use this library at your own risk!
 Currently there are no known issues, but as an **unofficial** library, there are no guarantees.

-## Important Breaking Change to Pardot API

-As of October 31, 2018 Pardot is disabling the TLS 1.0 encryption protocol.
-This means that versions of this library **prior to 1.0.0** will cease to be able to connect to the Pardot Api.

-Version 1.0.0 updates the library to use TLS 1.1 and 1.2 protocols.
-Everyone is encouraged to update the library prior to October 31st 2018.

 ## How to use this library

 This client library is released on Maven Central.
 Add a new dependency to your project's POM file: